 Each year on 31 August, Australia commemorates Malaya and Borneo Veterans’ Day.
-It's the day we reflect on the service and sacrifice of all Australian military personnel who served in the Malayan Emergency and the Indonesian Confrontation.
-The Australian War Memorial Roll of Honour lists the names of 61 Australians who lost their lives in these conflicts.
+It's the day we recognise and remember the Australian service and sacrifice of veterans who served in the Malayan Emergency and the Indonesian Confrontation.

 Significance of the date